ethoinformatics/r-database-connections/SQL-from-R.md

 **We can connect to a PostgreSQL database named `pp` stored in a local `Postgres.app` installation...**

-First, start your `Postgres.app` installation, then open R and use the code below, replacing USERNAME and PASSWORD with the name and password you provided in setting up your Postgres.app installation.
+First, start your `Postgres.app` installation, then open R and use the code below, replacing USERNAME and PASSWORD with the name and password you provided in setting up your `Postgres.app` installation.
 You will connect to a 'localhost' using the default port number of '5432'.

-> Note that the differences from the MySQL example above are in the **library**, **conn**, and **SQL[i]** lines:

 ```R
 library(RPostgreSQL)